 We depart Galway and visit Maam’s Cross and the Maam Valley, ravaged by the famine of 1845. this area evokes memories of the saddest time in Irish history when more than a million people died of starvation along our Western shores.
 Onwards then to Leenane famed in the Richard Harris blockbuster film The Field.
 Aasleagh Falls are spectacular and a landscape photographer’s dream.
 We stop for some photos along with a walk along Ireland’s only fjord, Killary Harbour.
 Our lunch stop today is the charming village of Cong, famed by John Wayne and Maureen O’Hara in the film Quiet Man.
 The village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before heading off on our short journey through the midlands back to Dublin inspired by a wonderful 6 day experience around Southern Ireland.

-*Seats on this coach tour are offered as part of our “Recommended” range, operated by the best local tour and activity providers in Ireland.
-Our Dublin based travel insiders select only the market leaders on any given route.
+*Seats on this coach tour are offered as part of our “Travel Agency” range, operated by the best local tour and activity providers in Ireland.
+Our Dublin based travel insiders select only the market leaders in any given niche / on any given route.
+Read more about our offering here.
+Whilst the ground outlined will be covered, tours can operate in either direction.

 COST PER PASSENGER